khoadangnguyen/CarSaleTransactionAnalysis/README.md

 # Car Sale Transaction Analysis
-Analyze car sale transaction data to come up with training data and test data for Regression model
+Analyzed car sales transaction data to prepare structured training and test datasets for developing a regression model aimed at predicting key sales metrics.

 ### Description
-This project is to analyze over 500,000 car sale transactions of 96 car makes, 972 models, and 1963 trims from 1982 to 2015 to come up with what car make, model, trim, and year can be used for training data and test data for the Regression model to predict car sale price
+This project analyzes over 500,000 car sales transactions, covering 96 car makes, 972 models, and 1,963 trims from 1982 to 2015.
+The goal is to identify key features such as car make, model, trim, and year to create training and test datasets for a regression model aimed at predicting car sale prices.

 ### Result
 The analysis results in some popular car make, model, and trim having continuous car sale transaction from 2001 to 2015